George Forbes (New Zealand politician): Second Forbes government

 By 1932 Forbes was the second-longest serving member of the House of Representatives after Sir Āpirana Ngata.
 Early that year, Lord and Lady Bledisloe were on holiday in Paihia when, with the assistance of Vernon Reed, they explored a Waitangi farm property on the market, including the dilapidated Waitangi Treaty House.
 In secrecy the day after their tour, they commenced arrangements to acquire the property personally, with the intention of gifting it to the nation.
 In the three months that followed, Bledisloe and Forbes made confidential arrangements for ownership to vest not in the Crown but in a newly created Waitangi National Trust Board.
-The gift to the nation of 1000 acres and the Treaty House was announced by exchange of public letters between Bledisloe and Forbes on 10 May 1932, with each man serving as a trustee on the first Board, along with representatives of the families of some Treaty signatories and others.
+The gift to the nation of 1000 acres and the Treaty House was announced by exchange of public letters between Bledisloe and Forbes on 10 May 1932, with each man serving as a trustee on the first board, along with representatives of the families of some Treaty signatories and others.
 Later in the same year, Bledisloe made a further gift of an adjoining 1,350 acres, with the intention of providing a revenue stream for the Trust Board.

-In conjunction with the Finance Bill of May 1932, Forbes demonstrated his recent election advantage, making the case in the House for a new four-year parliamentary term, including as a permanent change from parliament's traditional three-year terms.
-The term of the then parliament was extended by a year in the Finance Act 1932 (section 35).
-In 1934, Forbes again made the case in the House for permanent four-year parliamentary terms, which then became constituted under the Electoral Amendment Act 1934.
-The first Labour government was elected in late 1935 with Forbes’ four-year parliamentary term, but it repealed the 1934 legislation and returned to permanent three-year terms from 1937.